panphora/polystate/README.md

 #### Set/unset a class when clicking on an element

 * `data-click-to-add-class="className .selector(optional)"`
-  * Adds the `className` class to all elements matching `selector` when the current element is clicked
+  * Adds the `className` class to all elements that mtach `selector` (only when the current element is clicked)
 * `data-click-to-remove-class="className .selector(optional)"`
-  * Removes the `className` class from all elements matching `selector` when the current element is clicked
+  * Removes the `className` class from all elements that mtach `selector` (only when the current element is clicked)
 * `data-click-to-toggle-class="className .selector(optional)"`
-  * Toggles the `className` class on all elements matching `selector` when the current element is clicked
+  * Toggles the `className` class on all elements that mtach `selector` (only when the current element is clicked)

 #### Set/unset a class when clicking *AWAY FROM* an element

 * `data-click-away-to-add-class="className .selector(optional)"`
-  * Adds the `className` class to all elements matching `selector` when a different element is clicked
+  * Adds the `className` class to all elements that mtach `selector` (only when an element that's not the current element is clicked)
 * `data-click-away-to-remove-class="className .selector(optional)"`
-  * Removes the `className` class from all elements matching `selector` when a different element is clicked
+  * Removes the `className` class from all elements that mtach `selector` (only when an element that's not the current element is clicked)
 * `data-click-away-to-toggle-class="className .selector(optional)"`
-  * Toggles the `className` class on all elements matching `selector` when a different element is clicked
+  * Toggles the `className` class on all elements that mtach `selector` (only when an element that's not the current element is clicked)

 *Important:* A click away action will *NOT* trigger if there's a normal click action that affects the same `className` and `selector`